jared-richard-clarke/student/javascript/interpreters/README.md

 | alphabet    | characters      | tokens            |
 | string      | lexeme or token | expression        |
 | application | scanner         | parser            |

+## Context-Free Grammar
+- **derivations**: strings derived from rules of the grammar.
+- **productions**: rules that produce strings.
+- **head**: name of production.
+- **body**: description of what a production generates.
+- **terminal**: tokens from the scanner — "end points" in that they lead to no further moves in the game.
+- **nonterminal**: a named reference to another rule in the grammar.
+Few rules containing multiple productions can produce combinatorially larger sets of strings.
+Recursively-defined rules can produce potentially infinite sets strings.